chrisasag/2511Sample/ExamPaper.md

 **Submit your answer using the following command:**

+[Q11Ans: The above program will print Woof woof!.
+This is due to the way dynamic polymorphism works.
+Dynamic polymorphism ensures that when you run a method on an object, the implementation that gets run depends on the runtime type (i.e. the type the object was instantiated as) rather than the compile-time time.
+In this case, even though the compile-time type of animal is the Animal class, the runtime type is Dog so the implementation of noise() that will be run is the overridden method inside the Dog class.]

 ### `submit q11` <!-- omit in toc -->

 ## Question 12 (3 marks)